 Even other Honor phones are too highly priced.
 But this phone was the most hyped and most anticipated, but no more now.
 The play days of Honor Play might be over very soon.

 Older Xiaomi Phones

 Now Xiaomi is supposedly the most popular smartphone brand in Nepal.
 And with right reason.
 A good value for money, even though, their phones are priced with quite a big difference to Indian markets.
 But, Xiaomi has over 30 different phones just under the 30000 price range.
 That alone is enough to cause confusion among which phone is which.
-And so, in the festivals, you might get confused while trying to get yourself a new Xiaomi phone.
-But you should stay away from these phones from Xiaomi:
+And so, you might get confused while trying to get yourself a new Xiaomi phone.
+But remember that, you should stay away from these phones from Xiaomi:

 Redmi 4X, when it debuted in Nepal, over a year back, was considered somewhat of a budget smartphone king.
 And it did offer quite the specs for that price.
 It has a 5″ IPS LCD HD display, 2 GB RAM, 16 GB memory with expandable storage and powered by Snapdragon 435.
 It also has a 13 MP rear camera with 5 MP front camera.
 For that amount of price, you can also get a fingerprint sensor at the back.
 Even though the price has decreased to Rs.14,500 now, this phone is outdated now.